Lupinus a forgotten crop: an adaptation strategy for climate change

 Its objective is to promote the development of technological innovations to strengthen the resilience of production systems through the insertion of lupine and contribute to improve farmers’ livelihoods.

-The Project developed technological innovations for the production, processing and promotion of consumption of lupine, thus contributing to increase knowledge as well as economic and environmental benefits for farmers.
+The Project developed technological innovations for the production, processing and promotion of lupine consumption, thus contributing to increased knowledge as well as economic and environmental benefits for farmers.

 New varieties and processes